la2050/archive/_projects/2016/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses.md

   violence, brainstorming actionable solutions, and enacting specific changes.
   We plan to work with colleges to personalize the play to their specific campus needs.
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Recruiting and retention rates for local higher education institutions
 category: create
 body_class: banana